loomio/loomio-docs/en/src/user_manual/groups/intro_to_groups/index.md

 See the [Facilitator's Guide](https://help.loomio.com/en/guides/facilitators_guide/commencing/index.html#culture-protocol-expectations) to further explore the value of a code of conduct.

-*"People often want to leave things to “common sense” and avoid agreeing a code of conduct or explicit protocols.
+> *"People often want to leave things to “common sense” and avoid agreeing a code of conduct or explicit protocols.
 However, this can disproportionately affect the most vulnerable members of the group, since they will feel the negative impacts of bad behavior or culture first and strongest, and are least empowered to counteract it themselves.
 It's the responsibility of the more privileged or influential members of the group to think through these questions carefully.*
 *Like a legal contract, you hope you never have to enforce a code of conduct, but if you need it you’re very glad it’s there.
 You want to agree before it becomes necessary.
 In order for a facilitator or any member of the group to effectively stand up and say, “that’s not OK here”, you need to have already invested in culture-building and expectation-setting."*

 ### Administration

 When you set up a Loomio group, you have full admin permissions for your group.

-Admins perform administrative tasks for your group including; add and remove members, make and remove admin permissions, change group privacy and member permission settings, upgrade and manage subscription plans.
+Admins perform administrative tasks for your group including the ability to add and remove members, make and remove admin permissions, change group privacy and member permission settings, upgrade and manage subscription plans, administer threads and polls.

 ### Facilitation

 Admins are often also facilitators - encouraging people to participate, progressing discussions and nurturing decisions, while maintaining a safe environment.

+Many features available to admins in Loomio are to help you facilitate.

 ### Moderation

-Admins can also edit and delete members comments, so admins can also take on a further role of group moderation.
+Admins can edit and delete member's comments, so take on a further role of group moderation.

 Loomio does not support the ability for admins to approve member's comments before they are posted to the group.
+We recommend a more open moderation policy to encourage group participation and made safe with a code of conduct.